tecnickcom/gogen/src/srv/CONFIG.md

 # Configuration Guide

-The ~#PROJECT#~ service can load the configuration either from a local configuration file or remotely via [Consul](https://www.consul.io/), [Etcd](https://github.com/coreos/etcd) or single environmental variable.
+The ~#PROJECT#~ service can load the configuration either from a local configuration file or remotely via [Consul](https://www.consul.io/), [Etcd](https://github.com/coreos/etcd) or a single Environmental Variable.

 The local configuration file is always loaded before the remote configuration, the latter always overwrites any local setting.